Eskdale Valley

 If, like us, you love the euphoric rush of wild swimming and bathing in natural river pools, then we don’t think you will find a better place in the UK than Eskdale and the surrounding hills.
 We are spoilt for choice.

 GUIDED WILD SWIMS.
 To make the most of your wild swimming and to explore the best spots safely, we strongly recommend that you use the services of a professional guide.
-We are pleased to recommend both Suzanna Swims and Wild Swims.
-They will each meet you at Eskdale Retreat and lead your adventure.
+We are pleased to recommend Suzanna Swims.
+Alternatively, for swims in the south lakes and some of the larger lakes outside of Eskdale area we recommend Wild Swims.

 Here is a list of some of our favourite spots: